Pomax/use-models-for-data/README.md

             }
         });

+        /*
+         * Note that we can also do this using a flat object, like
+         * you'd get for e.g. a form submissions, where each value
+         * has a keypath rather than giving us a plain JS object
+         * to work with.
+In this case, we could have also used:
+         *
+         *   ForumUser.create({
+         *     "profile.name": name,
+         *     "profile.password": password
+         *   })
+         */

-        // Then let's pretend this does something meaningful: sessionManager.doSomethingWith(req, user);
+        // Then, let's pretend this does something meaningful: sessionManager.doSomethingWith(req, user);

         /*